The Pediatrics Residency Program curriculum is designed with two major goals:

 The first year of residency training allows residents to acquire clinical competence, make medical decisions under the supervision of senior residents and faculty members, and to participate in the training of third-year medical students.
 During the second year, residents assume increased patient care responsibilities, assist in the training of junior residents, and begin subspecialty rotations.
 The third year provides increased responsibility for inpatient and outpatient care, as well as elective rotations.
 At this level, residents are expected to perform as a supervisory generalist pediatrician.

-Always innovative, the Pediatric Residency Program has spearheaded the launch of the residency’s online platform (e-GME).
-Residents can now access all of their rotation materials online (e.g., orientation information, goals and objectives, required reading, links to websites, videos, discussion forums, etc.).
-In addition, all lectures now can be live-streamed from an off-site location or can be viewed later.
-The online platform creatively enables residents to learn with many different multimedia tools while ensuring that all American Board of Pediatric Content Specifications are covered.
+Always innovative, the Pediatric Residency Program spearheaded the launch of the the hospital's online platform (e-GME).
+Residents can access all of their rotation materials online (e.g., orientation information, goals and objectives, required reading, links to websites, videos, discussion forums, etc.).
+Lectures can be live-streamed from an off-site location or can be viewed later.
+The online platform creatively enables residents to learn with many multimedia tools while ensuring that all American Board of Pediatric Content Specifications are covered.

 Four hours of block conference may sound sedating; however, the residency program uses many modes of learning (case discussions, audience response, games, live patients, etc.) to keep everyone interested and actively participating.
 In addition to Friday block conferences, the residency also sponsors a weekly Grand Rounds on Wednesday mornings and biweekly case reports from 12:30-1 p.m.
 Tuesdays and Thursdays.
-Click here for a sample education conference schedule.
+Here's a sample education conference schedule.